orelyehuda/ORBIT/README.md

 To run build the project using VS and run

-#This is what you should see:
+# This is what you should see:

 ![](demo2.gif)

+# Usage:
+ - 'a' to add mode
+ - 'i' insert mode to type
+ - 'o' orbiter mode
+ - 's' star mode